AP Trending SummaryBrief at 5:49 p.m. EST - NewsBreak

 Tens of thousands wait at border for asylum limits to end

-Migrants along the U.S. border with Mexico sought shelter from the cold early Wednesday as restrictions that prevented many from seeking asylum in the U.S. remained in place beyond their anticipated end
+EL PASO, Texas (AP) — Migrants along the U.S. border with Mexico sought shelter from the cold early Wednesday as restrictions that prevented many from seeking asylum in the U.S. remained in place beyond their anticipated end.
+The U.S. government asked the Supreme Court on Tuesday not to lift...

 Comments / 0